ashcrows/IITJ_G24AI1067_VCC3/Steps_&_instruction.md

 ---

-## Step7 : Deploy a Sample Application
+## Step 7 : Deploy a Sample Application
 Application to show the hostname and it's ip, wherever the script will be running
 ### 7.1 Install Flask
 ```sh